 This is a great question and one of the major reasons you should always confirm positive screening tests prior to making clinical decisions regarding a patient’s health.
 Methamphetamine and amphetamine belong to a group of structurally related drugs called sympathomemetic amines (SMAs) which are central nervous system stimulants.
 The immunoassay test is sensitive to drug groups, as opposed to specific drugs.
 If other SMAs are present in the urine, such as ephedrine or pseudoephedrine, these compounds could cause a false positive.
 Following is a list of several (but not all) prescription and OTC drugs that produce a false-positive for methamphetamine on an immunoassay analyzer.
 These drugs will NOT test positive for methamphetamine or amphetamine when tested with an LCMS: Ephedrine, Fenfluramine, Phenmetrazine, Bupropion, Pseudoephedrine (Sudafed), Phenylpropanolamine (PPA), Thorzine (Chlorpromazine), Methylphenidate (Ritalin), Phentermine, Propranolol, MDMA (Ecstasy), Mephentermine, Mahuang Tea (or tea made from plants belonging to the ephedra family).

 As a lab we cannot give out medical advice, however, we do have an obligation to maintain high compliance standards.
 As we have stated before if a provider has appropriate medical necessity they can order any test without fear of overtesting as long as they document medical necessity.
 Most clinics who do drug or alcohol rehab will order alcohol testing done.
 If a clinic has patients on opioids, or is planning to start a patient on opioids, that clinic might order alcohol testing done on those patients only.
 It is important you understand what results you are getting when you do an alcohol screening verses a confirmation and what plan you have in place once you receive the results.
 An immunoassay screening will alert you to the presence of Ethanol if the patient has it in their urine at the time of the test.
 It is important to note that Ethanol is typically only detectable in the urine for three to four hours after drinking.
 It is just as important to note that a patient with a high sugar content in the bladder can produce a “false-positive” test for Ethanol.
 Once alcohol is metabolized in the liver it produces two distinguishable metabolites: Ethyl Glucuronide (EtG) and Ethyl Sulfate (EtS) which can be confirmed with the LCMS if they are present.
-These two metabolites can be detected up to four days after the patient had their last drink of alcohol.
+ILDP only tests for EtG which can be detected up to four days after the patient had their last drink of alcohol.

 If a patient is taking a parent drug as prescribed, such as Buprenorphine, the levels at the lab on both the parent drug and the metabolites should both read above the cutoff levels but not outrageously high.
 In this case it is likely the patient has not been taking the Buprenorphine as prescribed due to the below cutoff levels of the metabolite and just as likely they took the parent drug just prior to the office visit in an attempt to pass the drug test, or dropped Buprenorphine directly in the urine cup.
 This is a patient that might need random drug testing.